MercuryWorkshop/wisp-protocol/protocol.md

 - `0x01` - Reason unspecified or unknown.
 Returning a more specific reason should be preferred.
 - `0x02` - Voluntary stream closure, which would equate to one side resetting the connection.
 - `0x03` - Unexpected stream closure due to a network error.
+- `0x04` - Incompatible extensions.
+This will only be used during the initial handshake.

 #### Server Only Close Reasons
 - `0x41` - Stream creation failed due to invalid information.
 This could be sent if the destination was a reserved address or the port is invalid.